 Literature Review Proposal

-The requirements for the Literature Review proposal are not sections, but refer to the content of the proposal.
+The requirements for the literature review proposal are not sections but refer to the content of the proposal.
 They are:

 - Breadth.
 The proposal must describe the proposed project in sufficient detail to allow the advisor and all members of the Psychology Department to evaluate its (a) appropriateness, (b) feasibility with respect to the time available, and (c) feasibility with respect to the resources available.

 - Purpose.
-The proposal should describe (a) the general area(s) of psychology involved; (b) several of the theories which have been applied to research in this area; (c) the important problems (contradictions, complexities, issues) which have arisen in regard to this area; (d) some of the methodological issues in the study of this area; and (e) the student's plans in relation to gathering and organizing the material and then, for example, conducting a meta-anlaysis—or applying a different theory or developing a new theory, proposing hypotheses to be tested, and considering the methods by which those hypotheses could be tested.
+The proposal should describe (a) the general area(s) of psychology involved; (b) several of the theories which have been applied to research in this area; (c) the important problems (contradictions, complexities, issues) which have arisen in regard to this area; (d) some of the methodological issues in the study of this area; and (e) the student's plans in relation to gathering and organizing the material and then, for example, conducting a meta-analysis — or applying a different theory or developing a new theory, proposing hypotheses to be tested, and considering the methods by which those hypotheses could be tested.

 - References.
 The proposal should indicate the primary and secondary sources to be used as starting places for review.

-Criteria for judging the Literature Review proposal
+Criteria for judging the literature review proposal:

 - Is the project feasible in light of available resources?